Subchapter H. ADMINISTRATIVE PROCEDURES

 (4) The required fee is submitted.

-(b) License or registration renewal.
-The food facility operator of an existing food facility shall submit an application, the required fee and be in compliance with this chapter prior to issuance by the Department of a renewed registration or license, or the issuance of a renewed license by the Department or a licensor.
+(b) License renewal.
+The retail food facility operator of an existing retail food facility shall submit an application, the required fee and be in compliance with this chapter prior to issuance of a renewed license by the Department or a licensor.

 (c) Change of ownership.
-Licenses and registrations are nontransferable.
-New owners shall apply to the Department or licensor in accordance with § 46.1142 (relating to application procedure for appropriate license or registration).
+Licenses are nontransferable.
+New owners shall apply to the Department or licensor in accordance with § 46.1142 (relating to application procedure for appropriate license).

 § 46.1144.
-Conditions of retention: responsibilities of the food facility operator.
+Conditions of retention: responsibilities of the retail food facility operator.

-To retain a license or registration issued by the Department or licensor under this chapter, a food facility operator shall do the following:
+To retain a license issued by the Department or licensor under this chapter, a retail food facility operator shall do the following:

-(1) Post the license or registration in a location in the food facility that is conspicuous to consumers and the Department or licensor.
+(1) Post the license in a location in the retail food facility that is conspicuous to consumers and the Department or licensor.

 (2) Comply with this chapter—including the conditions of a granted variance as specified in § 46.1103(c) (relating to variances)—and approved plans as specified in § 46.1121(b) (relating to facility and operating plans).

-(4) Immediately contact the Department or licensor to report an illness of a food employee as specified in § 46.111(b) (relating to duty to report disease or medical condition).
+(4) Immediately contact the Department or licensor to report an illness of a food employee as specified in Subpart 2-201 of the Model Food Code, regarding responsibilities of permit holder, person in charge, food employees, and conditional employees.

-(5) Immediately discontinue operations and notify the Department or licensor if an imminent health hazard may exist because of an emergency such as a fire, flood, extended interruption of electrical or water service, sewage backup, misuse of poisonous or toxic materials, onset of an apparent foodborne illness outbreak, gross unsanitary occurrence or condition or other circumstance that may endanger public health.
-A food facility operator need not discontinue operations in an area of a facility that is unaffected by the imminent health hazard.
+(5) Immediately discontinue operations and notify the Department or licensor if an imminent health hazard may exist because of an emergency such as a fire, flood, extended interruption of electrical or water service, sewage backup, misuse of poisonous or toxic materials, onset of an apparent foodborne illness outbreak, gross unsanitary occurrence or condition, or other circumstance that may endanger public health.
+A retail food facility operator does not need to discontinue operations in an area of a facility that is unaffected by the imminent health hazard.

-(6) Not resume operations discontinued in accordance with paragraph (5) or otherwise according to the Public Eating and Drinking Places Law or the Food Act until approval is obtained from the Department or licensor.
+(6) Not resume operations discontinued in accordance with paragraph (5) or otherwise according to the Retail Food Facility Safety Act until approval is obtained from the Department or licensor.

-(7) Allow representatives of the Department or licensor access to the food facility as specified in § 46.1101 (relating to access to food facilities).
+(7) Allow representatives of the Department or licensor access to the retail food facility as specified in § 46.1101 (relating to access to retail food facilities).

 (8) Except as specified in paragraph (9), replace existing facilities and equipment with facilities and equipment that comply with this chapter if either of the following occurs: